Supercritical Liouville quantum gravity and CLE$_4$: Introduction

 We discuss some additional potential applications and extensions of the results of the present paper in Section \ref{sec-open-problems}.

-\begin{remark}[String theory motivation] Polyakov's motivation for introducing LQG in~\cite{polyakov-qg1} comes from bosonic string theory.
+\begin{remark}[Physics motivation] Polyakov's motivation for introducing LQG in~\cite{polyakov-qg1} comes from bosonic string theory.
 In this theory, a string is a loop (continuous image of the circle) in $\BB R^d$, $d \in \BB N_0$, which evolves in time.
-A string can therefore be viewed as a continuous function from a two-dimensional parameter space (with the parameters corresponding to the parametrization of the loop and time) into $\BB R^d$.
-Equivalently, we can think of a string as a surface lying in $\BB R^d$ (possibly allowed to have self-crossings, etc.), called a \textbf{worldsheet}.
+A string can therefore be viewed as a continuous function from a two-dimensional parameter space into $\BB R^d$, with the two parameters corresponding to the parametrization of the loop and time.
+Equivalently, we can think of a string as a surface together with a function from the surface into $\BB R^d$.
+This object is sometimes called a \textbf{worldsheet}.

-To analyze such surfaces, Polyakov sought to develop a theory of ``integrating over all possible surfaces in $\BB R^d$", analogous to the Feynman path integral, which is an integral over all possible paths.
+To analyze such objects, Polyakov sought to develop a theory of ``integrating over all possible surfaces in $\BB R^d$'', analogous to the Feynman path integral, which is an integral over all possible paths.
 To make sense of this, one needs a measure on the set of pairs consisting of a surface and a function from the surface into $\BB R^d$.
-Polyakov argued that the right measure to put on such surface/function pairs is the one where the surface is LQG with central charge $\ccL = 26-d$, and the ``function" (actually a generalized function) is given by $d$ independent Gaussian free fields on the surface.
+Polyakov argued that the right measure to put on such surface/function pairs is the one where the surface is LQG with central charge $\ccL = 26-d$, and the ``function'' (actually a generalized function) is given by $d$ independent Gaussian free fields (GFFs) on the surface.
 The weighting $(\det \Delta_g)^{-(26-\ccL)/2}$ in the heuristic definition of LQG can be viewed as the partition function of $26-\ccL$ independent GFFs.